htdguide/webOS/README.md

 # WebOS

 Welcome to **WebOS**!
-This project brings a desktop-like experience into your web browser using modern web technologies like React, WebAssembly, and Vite.
+This project brings a desktop-like experience into your web browser using React, WebAssembly, and Vite.

 [Visit the Website](https://htdguide.com)